hakdogan/loom-examples/README.md

 * JDK 22 or later

-## Virtual Threads
+# Virtual Threads

 Virtual threads are lightweight implementations of `java.lang.Thread` and they promise to write highly scalable concurrent applications.
 The main benefit of Virtual Threads is that you can stick to the familiar `thread-per-request programming model` without scaling problems.

-This module explains to you the basic behaviors and building blocks of Virtual Threads with some examples.
+[virtual-threads](https://github.com/hakdogan/loom-examples/tree/main/virtual-threads) module elucidates the basic behaviors and building blocks of Virtual Threads with some examples.

-### Starting Virtual Thread
+## Starting Virtual Thread

 JDK provides factory methods on the new `builder interface` to create Virtual Threads.